MaxPScript/LogoCSS/README.md

 We could potentially have different logo variations for various devices and utilize a color version for holidays, which is something we've accomplished already.
 Come on, people, everyone to the CSS party!
 Let's make the web right now!

+### Footer

+Your feedback on the codebase is welcomed.
+Please share any comments, corrections, suggestions, or errors you find!